MIT-Emerging-Talent/ET6-CDSP-group-06-repo/collaboration/retrospectives/1_problem_identification.md

 By reflecting on our process with honesty and openness, we aim to enter Milestone 2 more focused, aligned, and effective.

+## Individual Retrospectives

+### Caesar

+trying to choose one singular problem to work on is incredibly difficult because we're all from different background and we've different interests, but we made it work.